 If the terms of a financial asset are modified, the Company evaluates whether the cash flows of the modified asset are substantially different.
 If the cash flows are substantially different, then the contractual rights to cash flows from the original financial asset are deemed to have expired.
-In this case, the original financial asset is derecognised (refer to note 4.4.3) and a new financial asset is recognised at fair value plus any eligible transaction costs.
+In this case, the original financial asset is derecognised (see Note 4.6 (iii) and a new financial asset is recognised at fair value plus any eligible transaction costs.

 If the cash flows of the modified asset carried at amortised cost are not substantially different, then the modification does not result in derecognition of the financial asset.
-In this case, The Company recalculates the gross carrying amount of the financial asset and recognises the amount arising from adjusting the gross carrying amount as a modification gain or loss in profit or loss.
-If such a modification is carried out because of financial difficulties of the borrower (refer to note 4.4.6), then the gain or loss is presented together with impairment losses.
+In this case, the Company recalculates the gross carrying amount of the financial asset and recognises the amount arising from adjusting the gross carrying amount as a modification gain or loss in profit or loss.
+If such a modification is carried out because of financial difficulties of the borrower (see Note 4.6.(vi)), then the gain or loss is presented together with impairment losses.
 In other cases, it is presented as interest income.